lara-vel-dev/backend-with-golang/the-basics/02-variables-and-data-types/README.md

 - `string` is used to declare strings.
 - `bool` is used to declare boolean values.

+> [!NOTE]
-Please note that, as said in the official [documentation](https://go.dev/ref/spec#Numeric_types), the size of `int` and `uint` depends on the architecture of the machine on which your program is running.
+> As said in the official [documentation](https://go.dev/ref/spec#Numeric_types), the size of `int` and `uint` depends on the architecture of the machine on which your program is running.

 On a 32-bit machine, an `int` and `uint` will be 32 bits wide, while on a 64-bit machine, they will be 64 bits wide.
 Even though the above is not a problem in most cases, you can specify the size of `int`s and `uint`s by using the following types:

 - `int8` and `uint8` : 8-bit signed and unsigned integers (from -128 to 127 and from 0 to 255 respectively).
 - `int16` and `uint16` : 16-bit signed and unsigned integers (from -32768 to 32767 and from 0 to 65535 respectively).